Misc. functions¶

 Like

-methods and (for the most part)__dict__
+vars(), but bypasses overridden__getattribute__methods and (for the most part)__dict__descriptors.Warning

 Currently, if

-is not a class, there is a chance that a class attribute named__dict__
+objis not a class, there is a chance that a class attribute named__dict__can shadow the real__dict__:>>> class Demo: __dict__ = 'oops' ... >>> static_vars(Demo()) 'oops'

 This is because I can’t find a reliable way to access the real

-from within python.
+__dict__from within python.
 As far as I can tell, it’s only possible through the C API.

 - introspection.static_copy(obj)¶